• Skip to primary navigation

 Labeled ingredients: mushrooms, parsley, spinach, nutritional yeast, pine nuts, garlic, cauliflower rice, onion and spices.

 • Nutritional Yeast.
 If you don’t have any or you’re making this for Passover, simply omit.
-Taste the stuffing after it’s done, before you stuff the mushrooms, you may want to add a bit more salt to compensate.
 You could also add a teaspoon of light miso paste into the sauteed veggies for a flavor boost.

 Mushrooms with stems removed on a baking tray lined with parchment.